 Sciencing Video Vault

-Examine the formula for the area of a circle.
-It's A = Pi(r^2) where A is the area of the circle and r is the radius of the circle.
+Examine the "area of a circle" formula: A = π_r_2, where A is the area of the circle and r is the radius of the circle.
 Archimedes proved this in approximately 260 B.C. using the law of contradiction, and modern mathematics does so more rigorously with integral calculus.

 Apply the Surface Area Formula

 Now it's time to use the formula just discussed to calculate the area of a circle with a known radius.
 Imagine that you're asked to find the area of a circle with a radius of 2.

 The formula for the area of that circle is A = π_r_2.

 Substituting the known value of r into the equation gives you A = π(22) = π(4).

 Substituting the accepted value of 3.14 for π, you have A = 4 × 3.14, or approximately 12.57.

 You can convert the formula for area of a circle to calculate area using the circle's diameter, d.
 Since 2_r_ = d is an unequal equation, both sides of the equal sign must be balanced.
 If you divide each side by 2, the result will be r = _d/_2.
 Substituting this into the general formula for area of a circle, you have:

 You can also convert the original equation to calculate the area of a circle from its circumference, c.
 We know that π = c/d; rewriting this in terms of d you have d = c/π.